rugwirobaker/hermes/README.md

 curl -d "@helmes.json" -H "Content-Type: application/json" -X POST localhost:$PORT/api/send
 ```

-There is an notifications endpoint `api/events/$ID/status` you could subscribe to to recieve
+There is a notification endpoint `api/events/$ID/status` you could subscribe to receive
 sms delivery notications.
-Therss is a helping script you could use to run an example:
+There is a helping script you could use to run an example:

 ```bash
 ./scripts/send.sh